-Thankfully, we’d also just sold our property in Park City, that we thought we’d build our cabin on before we discovered Montana and Flathead Lake.
+Thankfully, we’d also just sold our property in Park City.
+We thought we’d build our cabin there before we discovered Montana and Flathead Lake.
 So I gathered my courage and put my tail between my legs.
 I then presented the idea of using that money to remodel Somerset and moving back to B. Somehow, he agreed.
-But now I was embarrassed to tell anyone since we’d just gone through the huge expense and pain of remodeling/moving and were going to do it all again.
-Over the years, I’d dreamed of putting in a nice butlers pantry, laundry upstairs, making it lighter and brighter with a giant sliding glass door out to the pool.
+But now I was embarrassed to tell anyone.
+We had just gone through the huge expense and pain of remodeling and moving.
+We were going to do it all again.
+Over the years, I’d dreamed of putting in a nice butler’s pantry.
+I also wanted a laundry upstairs.
+Making it lighter and brighter with a giant sliding glass door out to the pool was another dream of mine.
 But then I started seeing more and more of the upside of why it had to happen this way.
-1. We never could have remodeled living there.
-2. We didn’t have to be a burden to anyone, live in a rental or have to be in Arizona or Montana the whole time we were doing it.
-3. We cleaned out 16 years of crap we’d been collecting.
-4. We simplified.
-5. We already made many mistakes and figured out what not to do.
-6. Lelu really learned A LOT between remodeling Hackamore and Corner Ridge and really knew how to help us make it perfect.
-7. We knew what we wanted, so there was no decision making delays.
-8. We put in radiant heating in the driveway and walkways so we never have to shovel again.
-9. We kept the beauty and timelessness of the outside, while updating it.
-10. It’s light, it’s bright, it’s absolutely beautiful and everything I ever wanted in my home.
-11. I don’t regret it for one minute.
-12. The number one question I get from people is where is my favorite place to be and now I have an answer – Somerset is MY HOME.

 The upstairs powder bath